Facts and Stats

 Retention rates are a reflection of student persistence in a program.
 The W. Page Pitt School of Journalism and Mass Communications rates are calculated regularly through Institutional Research.
-The school’s retention rates consistently rank among the top in the university, and they are often the highest in the institution.
+The school’s retention rates consistently rank among the top in the university.

 ** Data not yet available